avocode/FormExtensions/Resources/doc/upgrade-notes.md

 public function registerBundles()
 {
     $bundles = array(
-        // ...
+        // add these:
         new Admingenerator\FormBundle\AdmingeneratorFormBundle(),
+        new Admingenerator\FormExtensionsBundle\AdmingeneratorFormExtensionsBundle(),
+        // remove this:
-        new Avocode\FormExtensionsBundle\AvocodeFormExtensionsBundle(),
+        // new Avocode\FormExtensionsBundle\AvocodeFormExtensionsBundle(),
     );
 }
 ?>
 ```

+##### Changed twig block names

-However, the block names have changed, and in your base template you must rename them, as in:
+The block names have changed, and in your base template you must rename them, as in:

 For Admingenerator users: